andrliam/andrliam.github.io/myprojects.md

 &ensp; &ensp; This project was my capstone project for my Bachelors degree.
 It spanned the whole spring semester, where me and my 3 other teammates diligently worked to develop both the game engine and interface in C++, which was a relatively new language for the majority of us.
-It includes the follwing:
+It includes the following:
 - Developed using QT (c++) tools
 - Objected-Oriented class hierarchies
 - Complex functions and algorithms used for gameplay